 federal and state legal mandates related to administration of child welfare programs (e.g. P.L.
 86-272, C.G.S.
 Sec 17a-9, Juan F. v.
 O'Neill Consent Decree);

 effectuate collaboratively with other administrators and managers.

 Ten (10) years of professional experience working with or on behalf of children, youth and families in one or more of the following areas: delivery of residential or institutional services, mental health, child welfare, juvenile justice or correctional services, pediatrics, nursing, K-12 public education, social and developmental services or law.

 Five (5) years of the General Experience must be in a managerial capacity.

-NOTE: Managerial capacity includes responsibility for policy setting, resource allocation, interdisciplinary service planning, coordination of service delivery and program adminstration.
+NOTE: Managerial capacity is defined as having responsibility for policy setting, resource allocation, interdisciplinary service planning, coordination of service delivery and program administration.

 Appointed by the Commissioner of Department of Children and Families in accordance with Connecticut General Statute section 17a-9 as amended by Public Act 11-105.

 JOB CLASS DESIGNATION